- BASF begins commercial production of biomass balance polyether polyols in Geismar, Louisiana.

 Certification and Process

 The BMB polyether polyols are certified under the ISCC PLUS certification, ensuring full traceability and verification of sustainable biomass inputs.
-BASF's biomass balance approach involves replacing a portion of fossil-based feedstocks with renewable, bio-circular materials, while maintaining product quality and performance.
+BASF uses a biomass balance approach, replacing a portion of fossil-based feedstocks with renewable, bio-circular materials while maintaining product quality and performance.

 Role in Polyurethane Chemistry

 Polyether polyols are crucial in polyurethane chemistry, reacting with isocyanates to form polyurethane polymers.
-BASF's BMB polyols offer a drop-in solution, helping customers reduce the product carbon footprint of flexible foam formulations used in various industrial applications.
+BASF's BMB polyols offer a drop-in solution, reducing the product carbon footprint of flexible foam formulations used in various industrial applications.

 Customer Benefits